clarefmccann/clarefmccann.github.io/content/cv/index.markdown

 * Adapted communication styles with individual student staff to maintain professional boundaries
 * Encouraged student staff to collaborate and fostered a welcoming work environment
 * Facilitated and enabled student leadership and growth during weekly training sessions
-* Recruited, developed criteria, and interviewed individuals to select staff of 38 people
+* Recruited, developed criteria, and interviewed individuals to select a staff of 38 people
 * Developed a program of childcare for children of incoming students during orientation sessions

 ## **_VOLUNTEER EXPERIENCE_**: